HippErger/JS411_fakeCars_withFireBase_projects/partThree.md

   > Note: The difference between a hook and a regular component is A hook returns state instead of jsx/html.

 Refresh it with `const idTokenResult = await user?.getIdTokenResult();` (hint: `user` is the  FireBase user object from `onAuthStateChange`) If you read the [documentation](https://firebase.google.com/docs/reference/js/v8/firebase.User#getidtokenresult)  you will see `getIdTokenResult()` takes in an argument.
-Read the documentation and input the correct argument.(hint: the user oject is currently stale and not up to date).
+Read the documentation and input the correct argument.(hint: the user object is currently stale and not up to date).
 Read the comment for more details.

 9. Once complete The user object now has the claim/role attached to it.
 Now we need to utilize `useIsAuthorized` in places we want to restrict access.